macrat/ayd/README.md

 Exit status code will be 0 if all targets are healthy.
 If some targets are unhealthy, the status code will be 1.
 And, if your arguments are wrong (or can't resolve host names, or exec scripts not found), the status code will be 2.

+#### Text encoding

+Ayd expects UTF-8 with/without BOM or UTF-8 with BOM as input character encoding.

+But in Windows, you can use the system's default character encoding too, for example CP1252 or CP932.
+Ayd tries to decode as UTF-8 first, and then tries to use the system's default encoding.
+If the text has the BOM, Ayd always follow it.

+The characters couldn't decode will replaced by U+FFFD that means unrecognized character before save to the log file.
+That means;
+- The log file is always valid UTF-8 even if your external command or plugin writes invalid characters.
+- You can lose information if external commands or plugins write invalid characters as current encoding.